 She told him about Diane's room.
-"It's probably just my imagination, but it makes me nervous thinking someone I don't know about has a key to this house."
+"It's probably just my imagination but it makes me nervous thinking someone I don't know about has a key to this house."
 A thought struck her.
 "You didn't happen to come over and go through that room, did you?"

 "I haven't set foot in this house since Diane died," he said, somewhat angrily.
 "And if I did, I wouldn't be sneaky about it."
 He drained his coffee.
-"I don't like the sound of this.
+"I don't like the sound of this, though.
+Especially with you staying here all alone.
 Let me make a couple of calls."

 He pulled his cell phone off the belt clip and scrolled through to find the number he wanted.
 Cassie listened while he cajoled someone into coming over, his voice finally almost threatening.
 "Just do it," he said.
 "You owe me enough favors it won't kill you to pay one back."